paralympics/sdms-user-guide/docs/layout-and-functionalities/access.md

 ## SDMS Website

-As being an online application, the IPC Sport Data Management System is accessible on the Internet by inserting the following URL in the browser of your choice
+As an online application, the IPC Sport Data Management System is accessible on the Internet by inserting the following URL in the browser of your choice

 [http://www.paralympic.org/sdms](http://www.paralympic.org/sdms)